Image by Studio Jelly

 The mission of the Port’s Art Program is to provide a portal into the dynamic cultural life of our region and provide a showcase for Northwest expression.
-Exhibits at PDX feature the best of our area’s painters, sculptors, photographers, illustrators and other visual artists… but where would Oregon be without its filmmakers?
+Exhibits at PDX feature the best of our area’s painters, sculptors, photographers, illustrators, and other visual artists… but where would Oregon be without its filmmakers?

 Oregon is home to renowned film festivals in Bend, Bandon, McMinnville, and Portland.
 In 2016, Portland welcomed the fifth annual Northwest Animation Fest.
 Popular television show like Grimm, The Librarians, and Portlandia film here regularly, and the list of feature films created in Oregon is endless!

-At PDX, we’re embracing and celebrating film with the Hollywood Theatre at PDX in Concourse C bringing the diverse works of our regional filmmakers to the travelling public.
+At PDX, we’re embracing and celebrating film with the Hollywood Theatre at PDX in Concourse C bringing the diverse works of our regional filmmakers to the traveling public.

 Films screened at the Hollywood Theatre at PDX are short-format programs on a looping reel.
 That means passengers can stop, relax to enjoy a short film or two and then move along to catch their flights.
 The sad news?
 The theater is located post-security, accessible only to ticketed passengers.
 The good news?
 It’s free.